Let’s Define Image Resolution

 - Media queries are used with fixed breakpoints, to serve content based on the Viewport’s width, height, or orientation.

 - Fonts are sized using relative measurements and dictated by a Media Query.
-In this respect, they behave and maybe are, vector graphics.
+In this respect, they behave like vector graphics.

 - Ideally, different size raster images are served according to the viewport size, and Device Pixel Ratio.
 The higher the pixel density of the screen, the higher the scaling.
 It’s currently up to x4 as of 2017,